-More than most other “Western” countries, Australia seizes the imagination.
-For most visitors its name is a shorthand for an endless summer where the living is easy; a place where the adventures are as vast as the horizons and the jokes flow as freely as the beer; a country of can-do spirit and easy friendliness.
+More than most other countries, Australia seizes the imagination.
+For many visitors its name is synonymous with endless summers where the living is easy.
+This is where the adventures are as vast as the horizons and the jokes flow as freely as the beer – a country of can-do spirit and laidback friendliness.
 No wonder Australians call theirs the Lucky Country.

-Every aspect of Australian life and culture, whether its matey attitudes or its truly great outdoors, is a product of its scale and population – or lack of it.
-In size, it rivals the USA, yet its population is just over 22 million, leading to one of the lowest country population densities on Earth.
+Every aspect of Australian life and culture, whether its matey attitudes or its truly great outdoors, is a product of the country’s scale and population – or lack of it.
+Australia rivals the USA in size, but is home to only 24 million people, giving it one of the lowest population densities on earth.
 The energy of its contemporary culture is in contrast to a landscape that is ancient and often looks it: much of central and western Australia – the bulk of the country – is overwhelmingly arid and flat.
 In contrast, its cities, most founded as recently as the mid-nineteenth century, burst with a vibrant, youthful energy.